-On or about October 4, 2001, the defendant was released from prison and began serving his probation.
-After the defendant refused to participate in an alcohol treatment program, his probation officer applied for arrest warrants for violation of probation on December 10, 2001.
-On December 11, 2001, the defendant was arraigned on two criminal matters, criminal trespass in the first degree and interfering with an officer, respectively, and the court appointed a public defender as his counsel.
-On December 18, 2001, the defendant was arraigned on the violation of probation matters and denials were entered.
-At that time, the court appointed the public defender who was handling the defendant's criminal matters to represent him in the violation of probation matters.
-Thereafter, the court held several scheduled proceedings, often involving both the criminal and the violation of probation matters.
+The defendant was arraigned in those cases on December 11, 2001, and the court appointed a public defender as his counsel.
+On December 18, 2001, the defendant was arraigned on violation of probation charges stemming from his prior convictions for motor vehicle offenses.
+At that time, the court appointed the public defender who was handling the defendant's criminal trespass and interfering with an officer cases to represent him in the violation of probation matters.
+Thereafter, the court held several scheduled proceedings, often involving the criminal trespass and interfering with an officer cases as well as the violation of probation matters.

 On January 15, 2002, the defendant appeared in court with his counsel and indicated that he wanted to represent himself.
 The court told the defendant that before allowing him to represent himself, it was going to order a competency examination.
-On February 27, 2002, when the defendant appeared in court with his counsel, the court, Fischer, J., made an uncontested finding of competency based on the competency report in the file.4 Again, the defendant raised the issue of self-representation.5 The court, Fischer, J., allowed the defendant's counsel to withdraw from the violation of probation and criminal cases, and, on the same date, the defendant filed a pro se appearance in those cases.
+On February 27, 2002, when the defendant appeared in court with his counsel, the court, Fischer, J., made an uncontested finding of competency based on the competency report in the file.
+Again, the defendant raised the issue of self-representation.5 The court, Fischer, J., allowed the defendant's counsel to withdraw from the cases involving the charges of criminal trespass in the first degree and interfering with an officer, as well as the violation of probation matters, and, on the same date, the defendant filed a pro se appearance in those cases.
 On March 20, 2002, the court, Clifford, J., the prosecutor and the defendant engaged in an on the record plea discussion.
 The defendant refused any offered plea bargain and insisted on exercising his "right for a trial."

-On April 3, 2002, the defendant again appeared before Judge Clifford for the violation of probation hearing.
-Although Judge Clifford recalled having some discussion with the defendant previously in the case, he proceeded to canvass the defendant on the issue of self-representation and advised the defendant of, inter alia, the state's burden of proof in the case and the defendant's various constitutional rights.
-The defendant indicated that he was "prepared to continue" and to "go forward," and there was no mention by anyone of Judge Clifford's recusal.
+On April 3, 2002, the defendant appeared before Judge Clifford for the violation of probation hearing.
+Although Judge Clifford recalled having had some discussion with the defendant previously in that case, he proceeded to canvass the defendant on the issue of self-representation.
+The defendant indicated that he was "prepared to continue" and to "go forward" with the hearing.
 Thereafter, the hearing commenced and concluded, and Judge Clifford found that the defendant did violate a condition of his probation and that the beneficial aspects of probation were no longer being served.
 Judge Clifford sentenced the defendant to the remaining six months of imprisonment previously suspended on the sentence for the underlying motor vehicle offenses.
-This appeal followed.